 There are no repellents specifically registered for use against chipmunks, and the use of repellents is somewhat controversial.

-Although Missouri Department of Conservation advises that fumigants and repellents “are not recommended because none are known to be effective," the Humane Society states that “commercial repellents that promise to repel squirrels will also repel chipmunks.”
+Although the Missouri Department of Conservation advises that fumigants and repellents “are not recommended because none are known to be effective," the Humane Society states that “commercial repellents that promise to repel squirrels will also repel chipmunks.”
 Some squirrel repellents include (Note: Follow all manufacturer safety warnings when using any repellent product):

 - To make a homemade chipmunk repellent, mix together: